Evidence-Based Group Therapy Programs

 Grief and Loss Processing Group

-Format: 12-week closed group with structured grief processing exercises
+Format: 12-week closed group with structured processing components

 Mindfulness-Based Cognitive Therapy Group